theforeman/smart_proxy_dynflow/README.md

 ## Usage

 To configure this plugin you can use template from settings.d/dynflow.yml.example.
 You must place dynflow.yml config file (based on this template) to your smart-proxy config/settings.d/ directory.

+Although, it's intended for the proxy mainly to be used by the Foreman server, for debugging/development purpose, the Dynflow console can be used.
+It's available under `/dynflow/console` path.